fercol/basta2.0/README.md

-# BaSTA 2.0: Bayesian Survival Trajectory Analysis (improved).
+# BaSTA 2.0: Bayesian Survival Trajectory Analysis (Beta).

 BaSTA is an R package for parametric Bayesian estimation of age-specific survival and mortality for left-truncated and right-censored data.